 Choreographic Transmission in an Expanded Field: Reflections onTen Artists Respond to Trisha Brown's Locus, TDR (February 2018)

 About Practice: A Conversation between Liam Everett and Hope Mohr, in Liam Everett: Without An Audience (Altman Siegel 2018)

 The Language of the Listening Body, Women & Performance: a journal of feminist theory (July 2007)

 the body is the brain (ongoing blog)

 She has taught dance around the world, including at the London School of Contemporary Dance, P.A.R.T.S. in Brussels, UCLA Department of World Arts and Cultures, Stanford University, and the Trisha Brown Studio.
 Mohr is currently on faculty with the American Conservatory Theater’s MFA program.

-HMD has received support from: NEA, California Arts Council, San Francisco's Grants for the Arts, San Francisco Arts Commission, Walter & Elise Haas Foundation, Andrew M. Mellon Foundation, Center for Cultural Innovation (Investing in Tomorrow Grant and Creative Capacity Fund), Phyllis C. Wattis Foundation, Zellerbach Family Foundation, Sakana Foundation, William & Flora Hewlett Foundation, Kenneth Rainin Foundation, Lighting Artists in Dance, and CA$H/Dancers Group.
+HMD has received support from: National Endowment for the Arts, California Arts Council, San Francisco Grants for the Arts, San Francisco Arts Commission, Fleishhacker Foundation, Walter & Elise Haas Foundation, Andrew M. Mellon Foundation, Center for Cultural Innovation, Phyllis C. Wattis Foundation, Zellerbach Family Foundation, Sakana Foundation, Kenneth Rainin Foundation, Lighting Artists in Dance, and CA$H/Dancers Group.